Matt Ryan, interim coach Saturday rally Colts past Raiders

 KEY INJURIES

 Raiders linebacker Denzel Perryman, who was limited in practice with rib and hip injuries, was placed on the inactive list before the game.
-Raiders tight end Foster Moreau and Colts linebacker Zaire Franklin entered the blue injury tent in the second half, but both players returned.
+Colts defensive end Kwity Paye suffered an ankle injury.

 UP NEXT